1Password vs Sticky Password: which one’s better?

 Both password managers offer bulk password-importing features for all the major browsers, file formats, and password managers on the market.
 Between them, 1Password has a longer list of supported applications.
 Plus, its entire importing process is more intuitive compared to Sticky Password.

-With 1Password, you can easily import data from browsers Chrome, Firefox, Edge, Brave, and Safari with just a few clicks.
-Apart from that, it also supports imports from many other password managers like KeePass, LastPass, and RoboForm.
-For the apps that don’t make the list, there’s an alternative option to import via CSV, 1pux, or 1pif file.
+With 1Password, you can easily import data from such web browsers as Chrome, Firefox, Edge, Brave, and Safari with just a few clicks.
+It also supports imports from many other password managers like KeePass, LastPass, and RoboForm.
+For the apps that don’t make the list, there’s an alternative option to import via a .CSV, .1PUX, or .1PIF file.

 Meanwhile, Sticky Password allows fewer apps for bulk password importing.
 However, even then, a few popular names are included on the list, such as Chrome, Firefox, Internet Explorer, and Opera for browsers, and 1Password, RoboForm, and KeePass for other password managers.
-Other formats are not nearly as abundant – only Sticky Password exported data fits the bill.
-So while Sticky Password’s password-importing process is nothing too complicated, it’s a tad drawn-out and clunky.

 Account and password recovery

 With 1Password, your number one key to recovery is the Emergency Kit.
 This is a PDF document that spells out your account’s details and passwords.
-Heeding 1Password’s advice, you should keep both digital and printed copies of the Kit somewhere secure.
+Heeding 1Password’s advice, you should keep both digital and printed copies of the Emergency Kit somewhere secure.

-As for Sticky Password, your best bet for recovery is via its Emergency Access.
+As for Sticky Password, your best bet for recovery is via Emergency Access.
 With this method, your predefined emergency contact can access your account after the set waiting period expires.
-However, bear in mind that the feature is only available if you have a Premium subscription.
+However, keep in mind that the feature is only available if you have a Premium subscription.
 Plus, your emergency contact will need a Sticky Password subscription, too.

 Password generator

-1Password offers Strong Password Generator.
+1Password offers the Strong Password Generator.
 The generator can create the usual random passwords as well as the less-common passphrases and PINs.
 Beyond that, you can also tweak the perimeters to adjust password length, capitalization, and type of characters.

 Likewise, Sticky Password also has a password generator.
-You can access the generator on your main Sticky Password app but it’s also conveniently available when you click on the password field when creating an entry.
+You can access the generator on your main Sticky Password app, but it’s also conveniently available when you click on the password field when creating an entry.
 In terms of customizations, you have typical options like capitalization and the type of characters to include.
 Password length could go all the way up to 99 characters.

 Password sharing

-Similarly, Sticky Password also has secure sharing where you can share credentials with others.
-However, its access rights are more restrictive in that there are only two options: limited or full rights.
+Similarly, Sticky Password also has secure sharing, where you can share credentials with others.
+However, its access rights are more restrictive in that there are only two options – limited or full rights.
 That’s not the worst of it.
 Instead, to share passwords, all the parties involved – that’s both the sender and recipient – are required to have a Premium subscription.

 Autofill